 I didn’t mind, so I laid down a sheet and with a couple couch pillows and propped up the shitty pancake pillow they spared from their bed.
 In all that time, it never occurred to me (or them, for that matter) that I could have bought a nice fluffy pillow and left it there for my use.
 After all, their bedroom was barren.
 It had a box spring and mattress, a lamp, a mirror leaning against the wall, a 3-drawer dresser, and one small wooden box that dad used as a nightstand to hold his water.
 There was more than enough space to store a nice comforter, too.
 Instead, I just used what they had on hand.

 At first, I remained still for a moment to gather my thoughts.
 I’m not the type of person to wake up groggy, so I immediately knew the bottle of lotion on his ottoman was out of place.
 Then my eyes got oriented to the dark, and I noticed his shorts around his ankles.
 “Okay, something’s up,” I thought.
-No denying that, but I did anyway.
+No denying it, but I did anyway.

 I contemplated that maybe he was taking a prescription or two that resulted in extra dry skin.
 Sometimes people get localized itching and dryness, and for all I knew, he was applying lotion for that totally sensible reason.

 I was still not expecting to see him handling his penis.
-He was 87 years old, after all, and that medicine ended the possibility of erections.
+He was 87 years old, after all, and his medicine ended the possibility of erections.
 Try as he might, masturbation wasn’t happening — not in the conventional sense, anyway.

 I sat up and looked at his face (strictly at his face) to help ascertain that intent.
 I knew, of course, but I asked anyway: